 Trade agreements typically focus on the exchange of different types of products.
 For example, the U.S. might enter into a trade agreement with Japan where Japan agrees to buy a certain amount of American-made automobiles in exchange for the U.S. increasing its imports of Japanese rice.

 Another method of increasing exports and decreasing imports is by devaluing the domestic currency.
 Governments devalue their currency with the aim of bringing down the prices of domestic goods and services, the ultimate goal being to increase net exports.
 The currency devaluation also makes purchasing from other countries more expensive, thus discouraging imports.

 How Important are Imports and Exports?

-Countries vary considerably in regard to how important imports and exports, and their overall balance of trade, are.
+Countries vary considerably with regard to how important imports and exports, and their overall balance of trade is to their economies.
 For China, the world’s largest exporting country, exports and a net positive balance of trade are critical to the success and growth of the country’s economy.
-Maintaining a high level of exports is also very important to the economies of the UK and Australia.
+Maintaining a high level of exports is also very important to the economies of the U.K. and Australia.

 The growth of economies of developing countries is often fueled by massive exports of commodities and raw materials to developed nations.
 For this reason, mining is commonly a key industry in such countries.